See how automatically generated documentation from Python source code looks like with the Awesome Theme.

 List of functions to try to resolve unknown references.
 Unknown references have a ‘refname’ attribute which doesn’t correspond to any target in the document.
 Called when the transforms in

-docutils.tranforms.referencesare unable to find a correct target.
-The list should contain functions which will try to resolve unknown references, with the following signature:python
+docutils.transforms.referencesare unable to find a correct target.
+The list should contain functions which will try to resolve unknown references, with the following signature:default

 def reference_resolver(node): '''Returns boolean: true if resolved, false if not.'''

-If the function is able to resolve the reference, it should also remove the ‘refname’ attribute and mark the node as resolved:python
+If the function is able to resolve the reference, it should also remove the ‘refname’ attribute and mark the node as resolved:default

 del node['refname'] node.resolved = 1

-Each function must have a “priority” attribute which will affect the order the unknown_reference_resolvers are run:python
+Each function must have a “priority” attribute which will affect the order the unknown_reference_resolvers are run:default

 reference_resolver.priority = 100